Chachapoyas is the capital of the Amazon region. It is located at 2 335 m above sea level; an altitude that does not require special acclimation.

 Since May 2017 you have also direct flights with the compagnie ATSA Airlines, twice a week on Mondays and Thursdays flying Lima – Chachapoyas.
 Depending on the people, they fly with 19 or 50-seaters.

-Chachapoyas is better accessible by bus.
+Chachapoyas is easily accessible by bus.
 Several companies: Movil Tours or GH bus, for example, connect different cities each day to the capital of Amazonas

-Night buses allow you to travel and arrive early to Chachapoyas in a good hour, and then be able to do the visit of the day.
+Night buses allow you to travel and arrive early to Chachapoyas, and then be able to do the visit of the day.